 When the Nazis conquered the continent in 1939/1940, political elites from all over Europe fled to Great Britain, last remaining safe haven of the Allies in reachable distance.
 Most European governments whose territory was now being occupied by Nazi Germany moved to London.
 Representatives of France, Poland, Belgium, Czechoslovakia, Yugoslavia, the Netherlands, Norway and Greece inhabited flats and houses in the British capital, all around Hyde Park and close to the British authorities.
 A significant number of them had arrived as individual refugees, but once in London, they revived their former contacts to set up the mechanics of national committees and governments-in-exile, but also to continue political collaboration on an international level.
 The British government and King offered symbolical and political, but also substantial technical and financial support.
 European cooperation was expected to strengthen the allied cause.
 Needless to say, this collaboration also entailed conflicts.
 But, for the time of the war, the European political exiles and their British counterparts were stuck with each other – and most intended to make the best of this unusual geographical proximity and collaborate closely to defeat Nazism and plan a post-war world.
 Thus, just as Berlin became the capital of fascist Europe, London became the capital of free Europe, the seat of almost all European governments.

-The blog “Capital of Europe” will reflect on the work in progress of the research project “The London Moment” and refer to related interesting links, events and literature.
+The blog “Capital of Europe” will reflect on the work in progress of the research project “The London Moment” (funded by the Volkswagen Foundation) and refer to related interesting links, events and literature.
 It aims to engage with other historians and academics of neighbouring disciplines to discuss questions relevant to the project, such as exile and state power, urban history, diplomatic relations and international law.

-I am a Freigeist Fellow at the Department of History, Humboldt Universität zu Berlin and the principal investigator of the research project “The London Moment”, funded by the Volkswagen Foundation.
+I am a Freigeist Fellow at the Department of History, Humboldt Universität zu Berlin and the principal investigator of the research project “The London Moment”.
 I have been awarded a PhD in Modern History by the Eberhard-Karls Universität Tübingen in 2008.
 Since then, I have held fellowships at Trinity College Dublin, University College Dublin and the Centre Marc Bloch, Berlin, and have lectured in Modern European History in TCD and UCD Dublin, Tübingen and HU Berlin.

 I have published on paramilitary violence, pacifism, veterans’ welfare, and international collaboration.
 My first book on Polish veterans of the First World War, their struggle for social benefits and national recognition, was published in 2011.
 While working in an international research project on paramilitary violence after the First World War in Dublin, led by John Horne and Robert Gerwarth, I edited a CEH Special Issue entitled “Aftershocks.
 Violence in Dissolving Empires after the First World War” as well as a volume on Veterans’ Internationalism (both with John Paul Newman).